-This course introduces the key concepts of ecosystems and health, emphasizing how they are related and the implications of this relationship to human wellbeing.
-Students will juxtapose the ecosystems and health, and ecosystems and the health of humans.
-The course will provide knowledge, skills and attitudes of relevance to problem-solving in personal and professional like.
+This course introduces the key concepts of human health, emphasizing how they are related and the implications of this relationship to human wellbeing.
+Topics related to the definition of health, healthy behavior, stress, nutrition, physical activity, addiction, infectious and non-infectious disease, and environmental health will be covered in this course.
 Prerequisite: None Equivalent: ENV-125